elcf/python-ndmath/README.md

 # ndmath

-ndmath is a Python library for N-dimensional complex step differentiation and Newton's method.
+ndmath is a Python library for N-dimensional complex step and finite step differentiation, and Newton's method.

 ## Installation